January may have delivered lower, if still solid, job growth - NewsBreak

 January may have delivered lower, if still solid, job growth

-WASHINGTON (AP) — The American economy has an unusual problem: The job market looks too strong — at least to the inflation fighters at the Federal Reserve.
+The American economy has an unusual problem: The job market looks too strong — at least to the inflation fighters at the Federal Reserve .

 Employers have added at least 200,000 jobs every month for 24 straight months — the longest such streak in government records dating to 1939.
 Economists think the streak ended last month, if just barely: They have forecast that the government will report Friday that the economy added 185,000 jobs in January, according to the data firm FactSet, and that the unemployment rate ticked up to 3.6% from a half-century low of 3.5%.